-(a) MGA s.
-631(9) indicates that "to the extent that a matter is dealt with in a framework under Part 17.2, the matter does not need to be included in an intermunicipal development plan."
-Therefore, all the provisions under Section 2.0, "Implementation", of the County of Vermilion River - Village of Paradise Valley Intermunicipal Collaboration Framework, are hereby incorporated By Reference into this IDP.
+(a) MGA Section 631(9) indicates that "to the extent that a matter is dealt with in a framework under Part 17.2, the matter does not need to be included in an intermunicipal development plan."
+Therefore, all the provisions under Section 2.0, "Implementation", of the County of Vermilion River - Village of Kitscoty Intermunicipal Collaboration Framework, are hereby incorporated By Reference into this IDP.

-5.2 Intermunicipal Development Plan Implementation Principles
+5.2 IDP Implementation Principles

-5.2.1 The County and the Village Councils agree to the following guiding principles, which are utilized in implementing the policies contained in this IDP:

-- (a) Context; Not Details - The IDP policies do not delve into the fine details of implementation, but instead set out guidelines to assist the development of Intermunicipal Liaison Committee and Council directives arising from the Intermunicipal Liaison Committee recommendations. - ii.
-The Future Land Use Concept (see Map 9) will be the primary land use document supplemented by various implementation tools.
-The Village and County shall amend their respective municipal development plans and land use bylaws as deemed advisable to be consistent with the policies and provisions of the IDP. - iii.
-The IDP, ICF, and agreements are to be used by the Village and the County as guidelines to encourage the location of new business in the IDP Area.
-The parties to the IDP should make every effort to use the IDP as a means to highlight the unique benefits of the area in brochures, trade shows, correspondence, and other promotions for economic development purposes.
+- 5.2.1 The County and the Village agree to the following guiding principles, which are utilized in implementing the policies contained in this IDP: - (a) Context; Not Details - The IDP policies do not delve into the fine details of implementation, but instead set out guidelines to assist the development of Intermunicipal Liaison Committee and Council directives arising from the Intermunicipal Liaison Committee recommendations. - ii.
+The FLUC (Map 12) will be the primary land use document supplemented by various implementation tools.
+The Village and County shall amend their respective MDPs and LUBs as deemed advisable to be consistent with the policies and provisions of the IDP. - iii.
+The IDP, ICF, and agreements refrenced in the ICF are to be used by the Village and the County as guidelines to encourage the location of new business in the IDP area.
+The parties to the IDP should make every effort to use the IDP as a means to highlight the unique benefits of the area in brochures, trade shows, correspondence, and other promotions for economic development purposes. - (b) Administration of Services i.
+Provision and funding of services within the IDP area will be in accordance with the agreements in the County of Vermilion River Village of Kitscoty Intermunicipal Collaboration Framework.